BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

     somewhat, but gear from safes will always be legendary.
   * Fixes some "shield" loot configurations which had an error and would never spawn, previously.
+  * Marcus's Storeroom, from the Commander Lilith DLC, has been vastly improved.
 * Makes Eridium drop 2.5x more often
 * Makes Torgue Tokens more numerous when dropped
 * Boss drop pools are generally improved, and by default, bosses are guaranteed